 Associate Professor of Politics

-Before joining the Department of Politics at The New School, I was based at Monash University as a Lecturer in Politics and International Relations.
-I received my PhD from the Australian National University and was a postdoctoral research fellow in the School of Global, Urban and Social Studies, RMIT University, Melbourne.
+Before joining The New School, I was based at Monash University as a Lecturer in Politics and International Relations and prior to that I was a postdoctoral research fellow in the School of Global, Urban and Social Studies, RMIT University, Melbourne.

 PhD, Politics and International Relations, Australian National University, 2006.